Scroll Top

 Ubuntu Missioin

-The Ubuntu Fly Anglers’ mission is building community, education, and leadership.
-Central to our mission is:
+The Ubuntu Fly Anglers’ mission is an intentional effort to bring people together to create meaningful change through community, education, and leadership.

-• Making the invisible of us visible.
+• Making the invisible of us visible, ensuring our presence, contributions, and voices are recognized.

 Ubuntu was founded in the Spring of 2023 by two black fly anglers Bob Bartlett of Spokane, WA and Carl Crawford of Los Angels., CA. Ubuntu Fly Anglers has become a passionate community of black and brown fly anglers, educators, professional guides, hobby anglers and environmental activists from across the country.